-The second-phase version of the iFLEX Assistant consists of following functional components: Resident Interface, Facility Manager Interface, Resource Abstraction Interface (RAI), Automated Flexibility Management (AFM), Digital Twin Repository (DTR), and Weather Service Interface (WSI).
+In the third phase, the iFLEX Assistant deployments (apartment building and supermarket) consist of the following functional components: Resident Interface (only deployed in the apartment building), Facility Manager Interface, Resource Abstraction Interface (RAI), Automated Flexibility Management (AFM), Digital Twin Repository (DTR), and Weather Service Interface (WSI).
 These logical components are implemented with concrete software artifacts as follows:

 - Resident Interface: The resident interface consists of Resident frontend, Resident backend and User Database (DB) artifacts.
 The Resident frontend is implemented as web browser application, usable with mobile phones and computers.
 The Resident backend is responsible for interfacing with the RAI component to fetch relevant data for the Resident interface.
 It is implemented with Node.js.
 The User DB is implemented on top of MongoDB.
-These back-end software artifacts are deployed on a Resident server. - Facility Manager Interface: The facility manager interface consists of a variety of dashboards to visualize buildings energy parameters.
+These back-end software artifacts are deployed on a Resident server. - Facility Manager Interface: The facility manager interface consists of a variety of dashboards to visualize building energy parameters.
 It is implemented on top of Grafana framework2.
-The Grafana back-end is hosted on the same server as the software artifacts of the RAI module. - Resource Abstraction Interface: The second pilot phase implementation of the RAI components consists of four software artifacts: oBIX database, Building Energy Management System (BEMS) interface, Fingrid integrate, and Client interface.
+The Grafana back-end is hosted on the same server as the software artifacts of the RAI module. - Resource Abstraction Interface: The third pilot phase implementation of the RAI components consists of following software artifacts: oBIX database, Building Energy Management System (BEMS) interface for apartment building, BEMS interface for supermarket, Fingrid interface, and Client interface.
 The oBIX database stores all the data collected from BEMS, Fingrid, Finnish Meteorological Institute (FMI).
-The BEMS interface is implemented with Java and provides mechanism for collecting and controlling building resources.
+The AtmosCare BEMS interface is implemented with Java and provides a mechanism for collecting and controlling building resources.
 It interfaces with a JACE gateway of the BEMS system with standard oBIX protocol.
-The Fingrid interface component is implemented with Java and provides means to collect CO2 emission data from Finnish Transmission System Operator (TSO), Fingrid.
-The Client interface provides other functional components of the iFLEX Assistant access to the data stored in oBIX database.
-The RAI components are deployed in a single server, called RAI server. - Digital Twin Repository: In the iFLEX Framework the digital twin repository consists of a variety of Digital Twins (DTs) for the consumer, including people and buildings they live in.
-For the Finnish iFLEX Assistant, a digital twin of an apparent building is used from the repository developed for phase one.
-The Building twin is implemented with Python programming language on top of scipy3 and tensorflow4.
-It consists of two models for estimating the building's baseline load profiles both for electricity and district heating, as well as, flexibility model, including indoor temperature model, heat pump model and space heating model.
-The Building twin is implemented as a single software artefact (Python class) that is interfaced by the AFM component. - Automated Flexibility Management: The AFM component is realized as a single process that imports also the Building's twin provided by the DTR component.
-The AFM is implemented with Python programming language and it provides an MQTT interface for flexibility management.
-In the secondphase the AFM interface will be demonstrated and tested via specific interface.
-In the second phase, the AFM interface will be integrated to the Aggregator and market interface component. - Weather Service Interface: The WSI component deployed for the Finnish pilot interfaces with the Finnish Meteorological Institute (FMI) weather forecast service and stores the forecast into the oBIX database.
-The FMI interface is implemented as a single process that is deployed into the same server as the RAI components.
+The supermarket BEMS interface is implemented with Python.
+It provides interfaces for collecting measurement data and sending control commands to the supermarket's BEMS via the MakingCity Oulu ICT Platform [3].
+The Fingrid interface component is implemented with Java and provides means to collect CO2 emission data from Finnish Transmission System Operator